01 of 11

 Where to Find the Best View of the Golden Gate Bridge

 There are many places to view and photograph the Golden Gate Bridge.
 Most visitors want to take more than one photo to share with their Facebook and Instagram fans.
 I have to admit to being a little bit obsessed with the bridge, and I have thousands of pictures of it in my files.

 The photo collage on this page shows some of the Golden Gate Bridge views you can find - and you'll see more in the pages that follow.
-You can see even more photos in this slideshow of my best shots.

 You could easily spend a day driving around to all the best views of the bridge.
 Here's a summary of them to get you started:

 Golden Gate Bridge From the South (San Francisco) Side

 San Francisco is south of the bridge.
 You can take the easy tourist route and stop at the vista point, but you also have options that will take you to an old fort, a sandy beach and a nearly hidden view.

 Before You Go North: Golden Gate Bridge Tolls

 If you visit any of the vista points north of San Francisco, you won't have any problems.
 No tolls are charged for northbound traffic.